 We need to stop treating LLMs as the system—and start wiring them into systems.
 We’ve seen this movie before.
 Relational databases were a major business advance, and those vendors offered stored procedures and triggers to ‘add-on’ business logic to the database —but the business solution was the three-tier architecture separated data, logic, and interface.
 That separation unlocked the modern web.

-Treat architectural separation as a feature.
+separation as a

-Build for modularity now to preserve flexibility later
+Build for modularity now

 AI’s evolution isn’t linear.
 It’s phasic—and it’s accelerating.
 In just five years, we’ve gone from raw models to dynamic ecosystems.